 Students who have completed all enrollments for credits required for the degree and are working only on a thesis, project, and/or taking comprehensive examinations are required to enroll for "graduation only" (courses numbered 798 or 898) or another graduate credit during the semester in which they will be completing these degree requirements for graduation.
-The enrollment fee for "graduation only" will be equal to the established fee for one graduate credit.
+The enrollment fee for "graduation only" will be equal to the established fee for one graduate credit and will remain as "PR" (no grade) on the transcript.